Indonesian Political, Business & Finance News

 The challenge of the new Indonesia

 The challenge of the new Indonesia The alarm bells went off again this week.
 However, the shrill response to the terrorism scare at the Indonesian embassy in Canberra was not just more of the same old sniping across the bilateral divide.
+Since the fall of Indonesia's authoritarian leader Soeharto in 1998, Australia and Indonesia have been feeling around for a new footing.

 Headings

-Headings1.
+Headings 1.
 ADIPURA Experts cold-shoulder Adipura award winners 2.
 KAYU -- 1x32 Schools to replace wood furniture 3.
 GRAFT -- 1x32 Peruri chiefs no-show on summons 4.
 SPEAK -- 1x30 'Recycling is good business'

 Aboeprijadi Santoso